 4. Filing one Form 5500 for multiple benefit plans without a wrap document.

 If an employer does not have an umbrella or wrap document in place for the benefit plan, they may not file all of their benefits together under a single Form 5500.
-Rather, the employer would need to file a separate Form 5500 with the appropriate schedule attached for each benefit which meets the 100-participant threshold.
+Rather, the employer would need to file a separate Form 5500 with the appropriate schedule attached for each benefit that meets the 100-participant threshold.

 How do you overcome this?
 Ensure that you have merged any and all ERISA qualified plans into one umbrella document.
 Before you create one umbrella document, be sure to evaluate the number of covered participants in each plan at the start of the plan year.